-If a manager is abrupt in his relationship with others, is aggressive, impatient, or directive, he is this way because this behavior helped him achieve results, and he will hardly consider that those results can be achieved with a different behavior.
-Therefore, when hiring members for his team, he will prefer to select those who are aligned with ‘his’ way of how results are achieved.
+If a manager is abrupt in his relationship with others, is aggressive, impatient, or directive, he or she is this way because this behavior helped them achieve results, and he or she will hardly consider that those results can be achieved with a different behavior.
+Therefore, when hiring members for their team, they will prefer to select those who are aligned with ‘their’ way of how results are achieved.

 2. We tend to hire those who look like us.

 Personal appearance and social norms play a much more important role in our professional environments than we can think of.
 Although we consider ourselves ‘tolerant’ with other ways of approaching life, we show our preferences when deciding who will be part of our teams.

 I knew one very smart and well respected manager who did not want to consider for promotion a very capable and highly professional employee because he dyed his hair blue.

 Similar cases happen when managers show their preferences of no hiring people with tattoos, piercings, long hair, ‘inadequate’ dressing, or just the suspicion of an specific sexual orientation.